qgis/QGIS-Documentation/docs/user_manual/managing_data_source/opening_data.rst

 * for a file or a table, display its metadata or open it in your project.
   Tables can even be renamed, deleted or truncated.

+.. tip:: **Rename PostgreSQL table fields directly from the Browser Panel**

+   Starting from QGIS 3.44, you can rename fields of a PostgreSQL table directly from the Browser Panel.

+   To do this:

+   #.
+Expand your PostgreSQL connection in the Browser Panel.
+   #.
+Navigate to the desired schema and table.
+   #.
+Expand the table node to show its fields.
+   #.
+Right-click a field and choose :guilabel:`Rename Field`.
+   #.
+Enter a new name and confirm.

+   You need to have the appropriate privileges on the database to perform this action (e.g. ``ALTER TABLE``).

 * for a folder, bookmark it into your favourites or hide it from the browser tree.
 Hidden folders can be managed from the :menuselection:`Settings --> Options --> Data Sources` tab.